KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 The "unfill tool" already exists with the name `pcbnew.EditorControl.zoneUnfillAll`.

+This guide assumes we will be adding a tool to Pcbnew, but the procedure for other GAL-capable canvases will be similar.

-In `pcbnew/tools/common_action.h`, we add the following to the `COMMON_ACTION` class, which declares our tools:
+In `pcbnew/tools/pcb_actions.h`, we add the following to the `PCB_ACTIONS` class, which declares our tools:

     static TOOL_ACTION uselessMoveItemLeft;
     static TOOL_ACTION uselessFixedCircle;

-In `pcbnew/tools/common_action.cpp`, we then define the actions:
+Definitions of actions generally happen in the .cpp of the relevant tool.
+It doesn't actually matter where the defintion occurs (the declaration is enough to use the action), as long as it's linked in the end.
+Similar tools should always be defined together.

+In our case, since we're making a new tool, this will be in `pcbnew/tools/useless_tool.cpp`.
+If adding actions to existing tools, the prefix of the tool string (e.g. `"Pcbnew.UselessTool"`) will be a strong indicator as to where to define the tool.

+The tools definitions look like this:

     TOOL_ACTION COMMON_ACTIONS::uselessMoveItemLeft(
             "pcbnew.UselessTool.MoveItemLeft",